Eliza Deacon (nee Ellis, nee Lockett)

 The Deacon family business

-A hotelier by trade, Thomas Deacon was one of the first hoteliers in the Upper Harbour region.
+Thomas Deacon was one of the first hoteliers in the Upper Harbour region.
 He established Deacon’s Inn on the foreshore of Riverhead and provided a ferry services and a cargo shed (Dunsford, p23).

 As the Waitemata portage terminus, Riverhead benefitted tremendously from the commerce, and by 1868 Thomas Deacon was making substantial profits by operating a ferry shuttle service, wharf, goods storage shed and Deacon’s Inn at Riverhead.